 Stakeholder engagement

-We recognise our responsibility to generate long-term value for our shareholders, which requires considering the needs of customers, employees, partners and communities.
+We recognise that the views and input of our customers, employees, partners and communities is key to delivering affordable, secure and clean energy.
 We follow our corporate approach to stakeholder engagement, as detailed in our Annual Report and Accounts.

 Stakeholder engagement is an essential part of our materiality assessment process.
 It shapes how we understand our role as a responsible business and influences our strategic business planning.
 Each of our stakeholders provides insights into their concerns, expectations and priorities.
 By understanding these issues, we can identify the most material topics to focus on and prioritise our actions accordingly.